The liner inside your chimney plays a vital role in keeping your fireplace safe and efficient.

 While there are many signs, one of the first that most people notice is that the interior of their fireplace is beginning to experience heat damage.

-This is happening because the flue liner is no longer extracting heat and gasses with the same efficiency level as it used to.
+This is happening because the flue liner is no longer extracting heat and gases with the same efficiency level as it used to.

-If you notice this, stop using your fireplace immediately, and call in the call in the pros.
+If you notice this, stop using your fireplace immediately and call in the pros.

 Can You Install a Flue Liner Yourself?

-Technically it’s possible.
+Technically, it’s possible, many homeowners consider using a chimney liner kit.
 However, 9.5 out of 10 times, it isn’t a good idea.

-The installation itself is dangerous, and if you don’t do it right, you could cause major health problems for yourself and your family.
+The installation itself is dangerous, and if you don’t do it right, you could cause major health problems.

 It’s much better to let professionals do their work.

-Make Sure Your Chimney Flue Liner Is Ready For Winter
+Make Sure Your Chimney Liner Is Ready For Winter

 With winter coming, now is the time to ensure your flue liner is in working order.
 Get your chimney looked at by a professional team you can trust.